cloudify-cosmo/docs.getcloudify.org/content/plugins/utilities.md

 ---
 {{% gsSummary %}} {{% /gsSummary %}}

-The Utilities Plugin contains several utilities for extending the use of Cloudify.
+The Utilities plugin contains several utilities for extending the use of Cloudify.

 # Plugin Requirements